I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 It’s a bit gaggy.

-I’ve put up with it for a while, but I think I’ve had enough.
+I’ve put up with the smell for a while, but I think I’ve had enough.

 It has to be the kids’ shoes.